Scratch Accounts & TurboWarp

 To change your username in TurboWarp: Use Edit > Change Username.

 Even if you're signed in to Scratch in another tab, TurboWarp can't access it because browsers prevent websites from being able to access login credentials of other websites (This is what keeps online banking safe).
 We would have to ask you for your Scratch password which would add unfixable security horrors and probably get us blocked by Scratch.

-We don't have our own place to upload projects permanently because we can't invest the necessary time and resources to keep it alive long-term, and we doubt we can do a better job than Scratch.
 Depending on what you're trying to do, you might find success using the TurboWarp Packager to be able to upload your project to generic HTML or game hosting sites.